phospho-app/ai-chat-bubble/README.md

 ## 2. Run the assistant backend

-This repository contains a **docker-compose.yml** file.
-Run the assistant's backend this way:
+This repository uses [docker compose](https://docs.docker.com/compose/).
+[Follow this guide to install docker compose](https://docs.docker.com/compose/install/), then run the assistant's backend:

 ```bash
 cd clone_repo_path
 docker-compose up --build
 ```

 Questions are sent to the assistant using the POST API endpoint `/question_on_url`.
 This returns a streamable response.

 ## 3. Add the chat bubble to your website